skrub-data/skrub/doc/modules/configuration_and_utils/deduplicate_categorical_data.rst

 .. _user_guide_deduplicate:

-Deduplicate categorical data with |deduplicate|
+Deduplicating categorical data with |deduplicate|
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you have a series or list that contains strings with typos, the |deduplicate|